 Early this morning I took a stroll around the beautiful lake at Virginia Waters with my friend who runs a successful Nanny Agency.
 This is fast becoming a Tuesday ritual because we love the fresh air and stunning views.
 We also like to laugh a lot together and talk about food.
-You’d have to agree that a friendship built on cake and cheese is a good one!
+What could be better than a friendship built on cake and cheese!

 Walking and talking, we mulled over the tragic news of Peaches Geldof.
 An unexpected and sudden death they said.
 A wild child party girl, who turned her life around since finding herself through motherhood.
 Daily, she would lovingly capture every moment of her home life with her little boys and dogs on Instagram for the world to see.
 So proud and content that she recently said: “Becoming a mother was like becoming me, finally.” 🙁